 Mostly I want to make things that have an emotional impact, that is the key, I will keep trying different ways and that is the goal.
 I’m so happy when I work, especially if I feel like I made something beautiful.

-(7) Please compare the world of avant-garde art to avant-garde film.
+(7) Please compare the world of art to cinema.

 Art is sold as unique objects, therefore high price, therefore old people as audience.